Trane vs American Standard, What is the Difference?

 American Standard and Trane Are EXACTLY the Same

 That’s right, there is no difference between Trane and American Standard, they’re exactly the same product!
 The only exception to that statement is the condensing unit top that comes on a few of the high-efficiency condenser models.
 Under the Trane name, these models are equipped with the DuraTuff aka All Weather top.
 Under the American Standard name, the DuraTuff top can be purchased at an additional cost, and field installed.
 Aside from that difference the rest of the equipment lineup and components are 100% identical.

 Note: The All Weather top should not be used in certain applications as it can recirculate hot condenser air back into the machine.
 Be sure to consult with your HVAC contractor whether the All Weather top is right for your application.
 The products in the image below show American Standard (left) as shipped and Trane (right) without the DuraTuff top.

 Trane & American Standard Air Conditioners Manufactured in the Same Plant

 You’ll notice I referred to the manufacturing facility of both brand names as one, that was no accident.
 Both Trane and American Standard are manufactured in the same facility.

 Not only are both brands manufactured in the same facility (in Tyler, Texas), they go down the same assembly line.
-They’re put together by the same people & machines, on the same conveyer belts, right next to each other.
-Again, I’ve seen it myself multiple times.
+They’re put together by the same people & machines, on the same conveyor belts, right next to each other.
+Again, I’ve seen it myself multiple times with my own eyes.

 What is the Difference Between Trane and American Standard?